MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-analytics.md

 ## Email insights
 Email insights provide a deep dive into how your audience interacts with your emails over time and track the trajectory of delivery rates, open rates, and click-through rates with precision.
 Beyond delivery and engagement trends, you can evaluate essential email KPIs and access comprehensive delivery and interaction details.
 To view email insights, go to **Real-time journeys** > **Email** > **Insights tab**.

-The following insights categories are provided:
+The following insight categories are provided:

-- **Delivery KPIs**: Gain insights into the delivery rate, number of blocks and delivery failures for the selected message.
+- **Delivery KPIs**: Gain insights into the delivery rate, number of blocks, and delivery failures for the selected message.
-- **Engagement KPIs**: Evaluate the open rate, click rate, click-to-open rate, number of messages marked as spam and the count of unsubscriptions related to the selected message.
+- **Engagement KPIs**: Evaluate the open rate, click rate, click-to-open rate, number of messages marked as spam, and the count of unsubscriptions related to the selected message.
 - **Delivery trend** and **Delivery funnel**: Explore the trends and funnel of email sent and delivered interactions, along with unique opens and unique clicks specific to the selected email.
 - **Engagement trend**: Examine the trends for total opens and clicks, providing a comprehensive understanding of the level of engagement associated with the selected email.